Kelly Rowland: Early life

 Circa the early 1990s, Rowland joined Beyoncé, Tamar Davis and LaTavia Roberson in the girl group Girl's Tyme.
 Girl's Tyme competed on the nationally televised talent show Star Search, but lost the competition to Skeleton Crew.
-Beyoncé's father Mathew Knowles reduced the sextet lineup to a quartet, adding LeToya Luckett, and began managing the group.
+Beyoncé's father Mathew Knowles reduced the sextet lineup to a quartet, including new member LeToya Luckett, and began managing the group.
 In 1995, they signed with Elektra Records, who dropped them months later.
 D'wayne Wiggins then began working with the group, and they were briefly signed to his label.
 The group went through several name changes, including the Dolls, Something Fresh, Cliché, and Destiny before deciding upon a final moniker.
 Under the name Destiny's Child, the group was picked up by Columbia Records.
 They continued performing as an opening act for other established R&B groups of the time, such as SWV, Dru Hill, and Immature.

 Career

 1997–2001: Destiny's Child

 Taken from a passage in the Biblical Book of Isaiah, the group changed their name to Destiny's Child, after signing to Columbia Records in 1997.
 That same year, Destiny's Child recorded their major label debut song "Killing Time", for the soundtrack to the 1997 film Men in Black.
 Later that year, the group released their debut single, "No, No, No", and the following year, they released their self-titled debut album.
-The album established the group as a viable act in the music industry, amassing moderate sales and winning the group three Soul Train Lady of Soul Awards.
-The group rose to fame after releasing their multi-platinum second album The Writing's on the Wall in 1999.
-The album featured some of the group's most widely known songs such as "Bills, Bills, Bills", "Jumpin' Jumpin'" and "Say My Name", which became their most-successful song at the time, and would remain as one of their signature songs.
+The album amassed moderate sales and won the group three Soul Train Lady of Soul Awards.
+The group released their multi-platinum second album The Writing's on the Wall in 1999.
+The album features some of the group's most successful singles such as "Bills, Bills, Bills", "Jumpin' Jumpin'" and "Say My Name".
 "Say My Name" won Best R&B Performance by a Duo or Group with Vocals and Best R&B Song at the 43rd Annual Grammy Awards.
-The Writing's on the Wall sold more than 15 million copies worldwide, essentially becoming their breakthrough album.
+The Writing's on the Wall sold more than 15 million copies worldwide.